Bugling Elk Ranch

 - Price: $1,195,000

 - Property Description: Set in the gorgeous high alpine country between Rye and Wetmore, Colorado, this scenic 240 acres offers ultimate privacy, trophy hunting, and a historic past.
 The ranch was used as a filming location for two Hollywood movies.
 “Vengeance Valley” starring Burt Lancaster was filmed on the property in 1951 and the “Outcast” starring John Derek in 1954.
 This property is the one of the oldest recorded homesteads in Custer County and remnants of the old homestead buildings are seen today.
 Descendants of the original homesteaders lived year round on the property until the early 1960’s.
 The ranch is located just of Highway 165 and approximately 45 minutes southwest of Pueblo, Colorado.
 The land is classic Colorado high alpine country with lush meadows, aspen groves, spruce and pine forest, beautiful wild flowers, a mountain creek and active spring.
-There are spectacular mountain and valley views in many locations and and several miles of interior roads to access all portions of the ranch.
+There are spectacular mountain and valley views in many locations and several miles of interior roads to access all portions of the ranch.
 Properties in this area are held in families for generations and rarely come on the market.
-This property is extremely unique and there are many possiblities here including family legacy ranch, hunting property, horses, ATV use, camping, or building a new cabin.
+This property is extremely unique and there are many possibilities here including family legacy ranch, hunting property, horses, ATV use, camping, or building a new cabin.

 - Elevation: 9000-9700 Ft.